James Anderson Burns: Oneida Baptist Institute

-When the board of trustees met on December 20, 1899, they named the school Mamre Baptist College in Buring Spring Ky and Burns was named the first president.
-On the opening day of school he read to 100 students—boys, girls, men, and women—Psalm 127:1: "Except the Lord build the house, they labor in vain that build it..."
-The school was now in session with three teachers, Burns, McMurray, and C.A.
+When the board of trustees met on December 20, 1899, they named the school Mamre Baptist College in Burning Spring, Kentucky and Burns was named the first president.
+On the opening day of school he read Psalm 127 to 100 male and female students.
+The school was now in session with three teachers: Burns, McMurray, and C.A.
 Dugger.
 Classes ranged from grades one through eight.
 Tuition was $1.00 a month.
 Only a few were able to pay cash.
 Others brought farm animals, produce or coal dug on the family farm.